aws-samples/aws-fault-injection-simulator-workshop/workshop/content/010_introduction/_index.en.md

 weight = 10
 +++

 This workshop provides an introduction to chaos engineering using AWS tooling, with a core focus on AWS Fault Injection Simulator.
-It introduces the core elements of chaos engineering: stress, observe.
+It introduces the core elements of chaos engineering: stress, observe, and improve.
 You will learn how to use FIS to stress / disrupt infrastructure to validate resilience in your system setup and demonstrates how to use other AWS tools to observe and improve your system resilience.

 ## Target audience